-All letters of recommendation submitted to Post-Graduate Planning and Experiential Education should be accompanied by the Letter of Recommendation Submission Form linked below.
+All letters of recommendation should be submitted to Post-Graduate Planning and Experiential Education via Google Form.
+Students should provide each recommender a Letter of Recommendation Submission Form linked below.
 Submitted letters will be held in a confidential file and will only be shared with professional health school admissions committees upon a student’s request via the Composite Letter Request Form.

 - Composite Letter Request Form: First-time Applicant

 For the 2021-22 Application Cycle

 There are changes to the Composite Letter requirements for the 2021-22 cycle.
 To request a Composite Letter, a student must have a cumulative GPA of 3.0 or higher OR have completed an academic enhancer post-baccalaureate program with at least a 3.5 GPA and attend a Post-Graduate Planning and Experiential Education program on applying to professional school.

 To guarantee the Composite Letter Packet is submitted by Aug.
 2, 2021, the Composite Letter Request Form and accompanying documents must be received by Post-Graduate Planning and Experiential Education by March 5, 2021 and letters of recommendation by June 7, 2021.
 The latest date (no exceptions) this form will be accepted, but without a guaranteed submission date, for the 2021-22 application cycle is June 4, 2021.